svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 - *a style of building the structure and elements of computer programs, that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.* [Wikipedia]
 - It is a *declarative programming paradigm*, which means programming is done with expressions
 - *function* as first class citizen
-- breaks data encapsulation as perceived in OO, decouples for better *behaviour reusability*
+- breaks data encapsulation as perceived in OO, aims to decouple *behaviour* for better reusability
     - data can still be bound by curying or closures

 <div class="notes">